Overcoming Generic Knowledge Loss with Selective Parameter Update: Related Work

-Very recently, some works~\citep{meng2022locating,ilharco2022editing,loraewc,khattak2023self,zheng2022preventing} started to tackle the issue of updating large pretrained models while preserving their transferability and the generalizability.
-Among them, ~\citet{loraewc} proposed a method to finetune language models for embodied tasks while maintaining their existing ability to handle unseen embodied tasks.
-They suggested fine-tuning language models with LoRa ~\citep{lora}, i.e., low rank updates, to ensure compute efficiency, while applying EWC regularization~\citep{ewc} to reduce forgetting of the pretrained knowledge.
-On the multimodal models end, ~\citet{zheng2022preventing} considered to prevent zero-shot transfer degradation in the continual learning of CLIP by performing distillation on the pre-trained model weights.
-However, this requires access to a massive dataset used for training or a representative set of samples, which is not a trivial assumption and far from being computationally efficient.
-In this work, we also aim to update foundation models continually, such as CLIP, to recognize additional concepts and preserve their transferability, while striving for parameters efficiency.
+Additionally,~\citet{loraewc} proposed to finetune language models for embodied tasks while maintaining their generalization ability to handle unseen embodied tasks.
+They suggested fine-tuning language models with LoRa~\citep{lora}, i.e., low rank updates, to ensure compute efficiency, while applying EWC regularization~\cite{ewc} to reduce forgetting of the pre-trained knowledge.
+On the multi-modal models end,~\citet{zheng2022preventing} considered to prevent zero-shot transfer degradation in the continual learning of CLIP by performing distillation on the pre-trained model weights.
+However, it requires access to a massive dataset to represent the pre-training distribution, which is not a trivial assumption and far from being computationally efficient.
+In this work, we aim to update foundation models, such as CLIP, continually to recognize additional concepts and preserve their transferability, while striving for efficiency.